 The Pearl Harbor Aviation Museum is located on Ford Island, which can only be accessed by the free shuttle bus that departs from the Pearl Harbor visitors center.
 Once you enter and pick up your ticket, head to the right to board the next bus; the second stop will drop you off in front of the museum.
 Allow about 1.5 hours for the shuttle and museum visit.
 Admission is $20 for adults and $10 for children ages 4-12.
 Get the cheapest tickets through the Entertainment Book and the Go Oahu card – click to read our full Go Oahu card review + itinerary.

 How is it with kids?
 The museum is awesome with kids!
 Seriously!
 The basic amount of information provided is easy to digest, but there are more details available if someone in the family wants them.
 You’ll see both American and Japanese planes and learn about both the Japanese attack on Pearl Harbor and later stages of the War in the Pacific.
 If your kids are adrenaline junkies, there’s even a flight simulator near the end of the main exhibit.
-For those visiting with younger kids, the entire museum is stroller-accessible (and the smaller screen of the introductory film makes it less intense than the main documentary at the USS Arizona memorial).
+For those visiting with younger kids, the entire museum is stroller-accessible (and the smaller screen of the introductory film makes it less intense than the main documentary at the USS Arizona memorial, though the material is similar).

 USS Bowfin submarine